-The Company’s ESMS provides an outline of various environmental and social management plans, policies and procedures comprising ESMS with their implementation procedure and responsibilities.
-The objective of ESMS is to avoid, eliminate, off-set, or reduce to acceptable levels, any adverse environmental and social effects, and to achieve environmental and social benefits with good governance practice.
-The system is consistent with IFC standard 1 and 2, SMART Campaign, Universal Standards for Social Performance Management and other relevant standards in the industry.
+The Company’s ESMS outlines environmental and social management plans, policies and procedures, including implementation procedures and responsibilities.
+Its goal is to prevent or minimise negative environmental and social impacts and promote good governance practices.
+The system aligns with industry standards, such as IFC standard 1 and 2, SMART Campaign, and Universal Standards for Social Performance Management.

-The environmental policy promotes actions the Company’s staff must comply with to reduce and prevent harmful impact on the environment.
-The environmental policy will be reviewed and supported with the climate action plan in 2022.
+The Company’s environmental policy outlines the actions that its staff must take to minimise and prevent any harmful impacts on the environment.
+The policy requires revision and alignment with the environmental actions the Company will take in 2023.

 The objective of the EPRP is to protect resources, clients and staff, to safeguard critical information, and to guarantee the continued availability of essential operations and services.
-The EPRP discusses strategies and plans for the Company’s emergency management and response.
+It outlines strategies and plans for the Company’s emergency management and response.
 By having an EPRP in place, the Company can effectively prepare for and mitigate the impacts of emergency situations.

 As the Company is fully transparent in the pricing and terms and conditions of its loans, it adopted the CPP, developed by SMART Campaign, a leading industry body in the financial inclusion industry, to consider client protection in all aspects of the business.
 CPP describes the minimum protection that microfinance clients should expect from their providers, and also the protection that an institution should maintain to serve the best interests of its clients.
 The Client Protection Principles are evaluated by the Client Protection Standards as part of the Social Performance Indicator assessment.

-The annual CEY Survey assesses the financial benefit the loans provided to clients.
+The annual CEY survey assesses the financial benefit the loans provided to clients.
 The survey samples approximately 1% of total clients on their third or higher loan cycles.
 The CEY Key Performance Indicator is calculated by deducting the clients’ weekly interest costs from their average weekly income derived from their business activity funded by the Company’s loans.
-In 2021, the Client Economic Yield was 5.3, confirming client’s financial benefit from the loan.
+In 2022, the Client Economic Yield was 5.3, confirming client’s financial benefit from the loan.

-Through the Complaints Committees clients can provide feedback on services or lodge complaints about inappropriate behaviour or treatment by any of the Group’s staff.
-This is facilitated through inter alia client complaint boxes in the branches.
+Through the CCRC clients can provide direct feedback on services or lodge complaints about inappropriate behaviour or treatment by any of the Group’s staff.
 Every quarter a report is shared with senior management by the CCRC with the nature of complaints and actions taken.
-In 2021, a total of 574 complaints were received and resolved across the Group.
-All complaints were related to operational issues, such as follow-up requests regarding loan applications, requests to reconsider a loan denial and postponement of instalments.
+In 2022, a total of 558 complaints were received and resolved across the Group.
+Complaints were related to operational issues, such as service delivery, loan denials and LO behaviour.
 The reported issues were resolved through policy discussions and clarifications with clients and penalizing staff, where necessary.

-This survey is conducted by interviewing three clients per loan officer, a total of 15 thousand clients, to estimate the client’s satisfaction with the facilitation and actual products and services delivered.
+This survey is conducted by interviewing three clients per loan officer, a total of 19 thousand clients, to estimate the clients’ satisfaction with the facilitation and actual products and services delivered.
 Facilitation includes, amongst others, the loan approval process, interest fee and insurance.
 Overall, a high satisfaction of 93% has been measured, an increasing trend since 2017.
-Clients are particularly satisfied with the loan duration, the continuity of the products and services meeting their needs and how these are explained by loan officers.
+Clients are particularly satisfied with the loan approval process, the loan duration and the interaction with loan officers.

 Employees are encouraged to report any activity that may constitute a violation of laws, regulations or Company policy via a complaint box or to the Chairman of the Audit and Risk Committee locally, as well as at Group level.
 Examples of concerns are improper or unethical business practices, health, safety and environmental issues or violations of the Code of Conduct.
 This year, two whistleblowing incidents were reported at two of the operating subsidiaries and appropriate action was taken, post investigation conducted by Internal Audit.
-In December 2022, training sessions were initiated and posters continue to be disbursed across the Group to raise awareness on this topic.
-No incidents have been reported across the Group in 2021.
+In December 2022, training sessions were conducted and posters continue to be disbursed across the Group to raise awareness on this topic.

 Contact details: firstname.lastname@example.org